MuckFoe/CASE_CND/MagicMirror/README.md

 !Attention to actually access the web ui, the EventService needs to be running to display data

 When startup is done you should be able to visit the website [here](http://127.0.0.1:8000/magicui)

+### Run with Docker
+To run the WeatherService using Docker you first need to build the container using following command from the WeatherService directory:

+`docker build -t magicmirror ./`

+Afterwards you can run the service using the following command:

+`docker run -d -p 8000:8000 --name magicmirror magicmirror`

+The two environment variables are used for the config file as well as the open weather api key.